thisissupposedtobeaprofessionalaccount/portfolio/README.md

 # portfolio
-simple portfolio project using Next.js and pure CSS.
+📁 Simple portfolio project using Next.js and pure CSS.

+📖 Deployed with Vercel.